liumcse/visual-facts/README.md

 ## Credits

-This project is bootstrapped by Electron-React-Typescript, a boilerplate for develop Electron application with React and Typescript.
+This project was bootstrapped by Electron-React-Typescript, a boilerplate for develop Electron application with React and Typescript.